publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptI/m__us_usc_t26_s503.md

     (c) __Future status of organizations denied exemption__

-        Any organization described in section 501(c) (17) or (18) or subsection (a)(1)(B) which is denied exemption under section 501(a) by reason of subsection (a) of this section, with respect to any taxable year following the taxable year in which notice of denial of exemption was received, may, under regulations prescribed by the Secretary, file claim for exemption, and if the Secretary, pursuant to such regulations, is satisfied that such organization will not knowingly again engage in a prohibited transaction, such organization shall be exempt with respect to taxable years after the year in which such claim is filed.
+        Any organization described in subsection (a)(1) which is denied exemption under section 501(a) by reason of subsection (a) of this section, with respect to any taxable year following the taxable year in which notice of denial of exemption was received, may, under regulations prescribed by the Secretary, file claim for exemption, and if the Secretary, pursuant to such regulations, is satisfied that such organization will not knowingly again engage in a prohibited transaction, such organization shall be exempt with respect to taxable years after the year in which such claim is filed.

     \[(d) __Repealed.__  __[__  __Pub.
 L. 101–508, title XI, § 11801(a)(22)__  __][/us/pl/101/508/s11801/a/22]__  __,__  __Nov.
 5, 1990__  __,__  __[__  __104 Stat.
 1388–521__  __][/us/stat/104/1388-521]__  __\]__